NanoComp/meep/doc/docs/Installation.md

  git clone https://github.com/stevengj/meep.git
 ```

-This gives you a fresh, up-to-date Meep repository in a directory `meep`.
-See [git-scm.com](https://git-scm.com/) for more information on using Git; perhaps the most useful command is `git pull`, which you can execute periodically to get any new updates to the development version.
+This gives you a fresh, up-to-date repository in a directory `meep`.
+See the [Git manual](https://git-scm.com/doc) for more information on using Git.
+Perhaps the most useful command is `git pull` which you can execute periodically to get any new updates to the development version.

-Git will give you an absolutely minimal set of sources; to create a usable Meep directory, you should run:
+Git will give you an absolutely minimal set of sources; to create a usable directory, you should run:

 ```sh
 sh autogen.sh